 Contents and Quick Navigation

-That being said there have been some owners who have noticed slight differences in behaviour between genders, though it is down to you to figure out whether these are deal breakers one way or the other
+That being said, there have been some owners who have noticed slight differences in behaviour between genders, though it is down to you to figure out whether these are deal breakers one way or the other

 Some Common Cockapoo Gender-Specific Traits

 - Male Cockapoos will get along well with other male cockapoos and dogs, female cockapoos and dogs, children and even cats.
 Do you have a lot of different dogs, children and other animals like cats in your home?
 Both male and female cockapoos tend to get on with everyone.
 Though, it’s essential to remember that individual dogs have unique personalities.

 - Females also tend to get along with most other female cockapoos, male cockapoos, cats and children.
 A male or female cockapoo may be a good option if you have a busy household.
 However, as with male cockapoos, individual personalities can differ from the breed’s generally accepted standards.

 - Females differ from males somewhat in that they have a more independent spirit.
 Female cockapoos can be likened to cats in many ways because they do not require as much attention, love and affection as their male counterparts do.

 Gender Characteristics of Intact Cockapoos